|

 old reductionist paradigm not because people are lazy or malcontents but

 indeed the exact opposite – because people do want to do their best.
-We put it thus; Conflict arises not because people are failing to do their best, but
+We put it thus; Conflict

-because everyone is doing their best.
+doing their best.
 The problem wasn’t with people; the problem was with

 the map of reality.
 The map of reality